dovelopers-connect/bunnyshell-workshop/wordpress-nginx.md

 ```
 Plugins > Add New > Search: All-in-One WP Migration
 ```
+13. On the origin website go to Export and download the archive

-13. Go to Import
+14. On the bunnyshell wordpress instance go to Import

-14. We need to change the max upload size
+15. We need to change the max upload size

 - SSH into the machine